-This statement sets out the approach of the Trustee of the Reuters Pension Fund ("the Fund") with regards to identifying, assessing, monitoring, and mitigating climate-related risks and opportunities1 in the context of the Trustee's broader regulatory and fiduciary responsibilities to their members.
-This is the Fund's second report and covers the period from 1 January 2023 to 31 December 2023.
+This statement sets out the approach of the Trustee of the Reuters Pension Fund ("the Fund") with regards to identifying, assessing, monitoring, and mitigating climate-related risks and opportunities1 in the context of the Trustee's broader regulatory and fiduciary responsibilities to its members.
+This is the Fund's third report and covers the period from 1 January 2024 to 31 December 2024.

-This statement has been prepared in accordance with the Occupational Pension Schemes (Climate Change Governance and Reporting) Regulations 2021 and accompanying statutory guidance published by the Department of Work and Pensions (June 2021) and provides a summary on how the Fund is currently aligning with each of the four elements set out in the regulation.
-Details on these elements are below.
+This statement has been prepared in accordance with the Occupational Pension Schemes (Climate Change Governance and Reporting) Regulations 2021 and accompanying statutory guidance published by the Department for Work and Pensions (June 2021) and provides a summary on how the Fund is currently aligning with each of the four elements set out in the regulation.
+Details on these elements are set out below.